ixvu/w4111_wiki/normalization.md

 The key for this table is (Pizza, Type)-unique pairing of attributes, each pizza has one of every type We have the functional dependencies Topping->Type, and Pizza, Type->Topping.
 This relation is not in BCNF form, but is in 3NF form because the FD Topping->Type is no longer violated, as Type is a part of the key.
 However, this table does have redundancies.

+I thought we were trying to get rid of redundancies?

+Yes, but we can improve our data design abilities by understanding redundancy

+#Closure of FD's

+Let's start with an example:
+If we know that Name->BDay, and BDay->Age, then we know that Name->Age A functional dependency f' is implied by a set F if f' is true when F is true.
+All the functional dependencies that can be implied from F is called the closure (F^+)